remotion-dev/remotion/packages/docs/docs/lambda/python.md

 This feature is new.
 Please report any issues you encounter.
 </ExperimentalBadge>

-To trigger a Lambda render using Python, install the `remotion/lambda` package using `pip`, by executing `pip install remotion_lambda` from your python project.
+To trigger a Lambda render using Python, install the `remotion_lambda` package using `pip`, by executing `pip install remotion_lambda` from your python project.
 Use the same version as the `remotion` version you are using from NPM.

 Below is a snippet showing how to initiate a render request and get its status.
 Note the following before continuing: